 150 Calendar-Day Test Validity

-Providers must be aware that all tests administered after July 1, 2019, are valid for no more than 150 calendar days when pulling a test as a baseline into a new program year.
+Providers must be aware that all tests administered after July 1, 2019, are valid for no more than 150 calendar days when pulling a test score as a baseline into a new program year.
 Under this provision, AEL providers must be aware of the requirements outlined in the Testing Requirements, Recommendations, and Flexibility section below.

 Testing Requirements, Recommendations, and Flexibility